scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

     buffer2 = time_points_from_freq(bands, fs=75000,
                                     density=True)
     buffer = [buffer1, buffer2]
     aout.setCyclic(True)
     aout.push(buffer)

 Figure :ref:`m2k-noise-bands` shows four bands of 1mV/:math:`\sqrt{Hz}` noise being generated by one ADALM2000.
 The input vector is 8192 points long at a sample rate of 75ksps, for a bandwidth of 9.1Hz per point.
 Each "band" is 512 points, or 4687Hz wide.
 The rolloff above ~20kHz is the SINC rolloff of the DAC.
-If the DAC is capable of a higher sample rate, the time series data can be upsampled and filtered by an interpolating filter.
-[14]_
+If the DAC is capable of a higher sample rate, the time series data can be upsampled and filtered by an interpolating filter [14]_.

 .. figure:: media/m2k_noise_bands_new.png
    :scale: 35 %